 Teach Unlimited Foundation (TUF) is a non-profit organization founded in 2011 in Hong Kong by a group of local parents concerned about the quality of education for socially disadvantaged students in Hong Kong.
-The NGO’s mission is to support students to realize their dreams via three program strands: 1) support the education and personal development of socially disadvantaged students through enhancing their learning attitude, motivation and self-esteem; 2) develop high caliber and socially conscious university graduates as role models and future leaders to advance the cause of quality education for all and 3) model an effective approach to mentorship and promote its integration into youth education in Hong Kong.
-TUF reaches its mission by training university graduates to be TUF Program Mentors.
+The NGO’s mission is to support students to realize their dreams via three program strands: 1) support the education and personal development of socially disadvantaged students through enhancing their learning attitude, motivation and self-esteem; 2) develop high caliber and socially conscious university graduates as role models to advance the cause of quality education for all and 3) model an effective approach to mentorship and promote its integration into youth education in Hong Kong.
+TUF reaches its mission by training university graduates to be TUF Program Mentors (PMs).
 Stationed full-time in partner schools for two years, they serve as role models for students and deliver TUF programs, which complement the school curriculum and comprise: 1) individual and structured one-to-one mentoring; 2) small group activities during and after class, as well as 3) special school-wide projects.

 Our Underwriters pay for all of our administrative and fundraising costs, so 100% of your donation goes directly to empowering at-risk youth.